CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/withdraw-and-burn.md

     === "Example"
         ```shell
-        >>> GaugeController.burn("todo")
+        >>> 0xECB.burn("todo")
         todo
         ```

 ### `burn_many`
-!!! description "`PoolProxy.burn_many(_coins: address[20]):`"
+!!! description "`0xECB.burn_many(_coins: address[20]):`"

     !!!guard "Guarded Method"
         This function is only callable by EOA to prevent flashloan exploits.

     Executes the burn process on many coins at once.

+    !!!note
-Note that burning can be very gas intensive.
+    Burning can be very gas intensive.
 In some cases burning 20 coins at once is not possible due to the block gas limit.

     | Input      | Type   | Description |
     | ----------- | -------| ----|